people on campus in autumn

 — Rachel Polhamus | Student

-I joined because I think it’s important to give back and I thought I had a unique perspective to bring to the University Conduct Board.
+I joined because I think it’s important to give back and I thought I had a unique perspective to bring to the boards.
 Also, as a WSU graduate, and longtime employee, being a Cougar is something special.
 As a past WSU football coach Jim Walden said, ‘I can't define it, I can't tell someone who isn't a cougar what it's like.
 There's something that happens at Washington State; you quietly and subtly become infected...Washington State is a passion.
 Being a Cougar is a passion.’

 — Scott Vik | Staff